 Social media is the main connection of the 21st Century, and businesses are tapping into it’s powerful potential.
 Social media can (and should) be used for more than status updates and sharing your meatloaf dinner with family and friends.
 When utilised correctly, social media can help you connect with your customers, build your business, and link with potential customers as well.
 However, social media seems deceivingly easy.
 It’s not hard per se, but it does require some clear strategies as to ensure you are not wasting your time or, at worst, inadvertently creating bad press for your business.
-Below are a few tips to help you improve your social media strategies.
+As a specialist social media agency, we wanted to share a few tips.
+Read below, these suggestions will help you improve your social media strategies.

 It can’t be difficult to post on Facebook, Twitter, and Instagram, right?